Alvee011/UniRide/README.md

 ## 📱 Screens Overview

 1.  **Onboarding:** Welcoming illustrations and value proposition.
-2.  **Home:** Dashboard showing active map background and nearby rides.
+2.  **Home:** Dashboard showing active map background, quick actions, and nearby rides.
-3.  **Search:** specific inputs for "From" and "To" with a list of available rides.
+3.  **Search:** Specific inputs for "From" and "To" with a list of available rides.
 4.  **Ride Card:** Detailed view of a specific ride with "Request" functionality.
 5.  **Ride Requests:** A dedicated inbox for drivers to manage incoming bookings.
 6.  **Profile:** User stats, settings, and vehicle management.
+7.  **Opportunities:** Marketplace for drivers to find passenger trip requests.

 ## 🤝 Contributing